spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 ### Numbers

 In the text, spell out single-digit numbers (zero through nine) and use numerals for 10 or greater.
-The exception is when an action is unimportant, unknown, or hard to identify.

 | Good  ✅                                                              | Bad ❌                                                             |
 |-------------------------------------------------------------------|-----------------------------------------------------------------|